111116/2048-ai/README.md

 It uses `fork()` and `pipe()`.
 It may not be able to run on windows.

-I'm a newbie so any feedbacks are welcomed.
+I'm a newbie so there can be many bugs.
+Any feedbacks are welcomed.

 ================ original README below ================